BenGale93/cli-llm/README.md

 ````

-Assuming this file is in your working directory, you can run it with:
+Place `readme.py` in `~/.local/share/cli-llm` and you can run it with:

 ```bash
 clm run readme:Readme -p path=src/ -p "pattern=*.py"
 ```

-It will then save a new README file in the current working directory, based on
+It will save a new README file in the current working directory, based on the
-the contents of your library.
-Experiment with the prompt to fine-tune the
+contents of your library.
+Experiment with the prompt to fine-tune the result.
-result.

 ## Configuration